jpmorris33/ire/README.md

 * Establish extent of plot, find gaps, write (or find notes on) material to bridge gaps

 ## Quest TODOs:
-* Add NPCs to lead to Liche quest
+* Osprey quest not yet completable AFAIK
+* Comms quest grinds to a halt
-* Need to allow the player to get the special protective armour for dam quest
+* Need to allow the player to get the special protective armour for dam quest (King Duncan)
+* King Grey quest has a lot of loose ends (dialogue esp. but also if you take him back to his kingdom)